pivotal/docs-tap/getting-started/iterate-new-app-vscode.hbs.md

 # Iterate on your new app using Tanzu Developer Tools for VS Code

-This topic guides you through starting to iterate on your first application on Tanzu Application Platform.
+This topic guides you through starting to iterate on your first application on Tanzu Application Platform (commonly known as TAP).
-You deployed the app in the previous how-to [Deploy your first application](deploy-first-app.md).
+You deployed the app in the previous how-to [Deploy your first application](deploy-first-app.hbs.md).

 ## <a id="you-will"></a>What you will do